pret/pokeemerald/docs/legacy_WSL1_INSTALL.md

 cd /mnt/c/Users/<user>/Downloads
 ```

 (The Windows C:\ drive is called /mnt/c/ in WSL.
 Replace <user> in the example path with your **Windows** username.
+If the path has spaces, then the path must be wrapped with quotations, e.g. `cd "/mnt/c/users/<user>/Downloads folder"`.
 Windows path names are case-insensitive so adhereing to capitalization isn't needed)

 Once the directory has been changed to the folder containing the devkitPro package, run the following commands to install devkitPro.
 ```bash